jmvanel/rdf-i18n/README.md

 	sioc/sioc.fr_CA.ttl

-And the actual Turtle can be downloaded (alas without the right HTTP content type) at this URL:
+And (example of URL pattern) the actual Turtle can be downloaded (alas without the right HTTP content type) at this URL:
 	http://github.com/jmvanel/rdf-i18n/raw/master/sioc/sioc.fr_CA.ttl

 Currently we have: